getdnsapi/getdns/README.md

 * Document code using doxygen
 * Leverage github as much as possible for project coordination
 * Coding style/standards follow the BSD coding style <ftp://ftp.netbsd.org/pub/NetBSD/NetBSD-current/src/share/misc/style>
-* Follow the git flow branching model described at <http://nvie.com/posts/a-successful-git-branching-model/>
-** the master branch is always in a production ready state ** the develop branch contains the latest development changes which are merged from develop into master once they are considered production ready

 Non-goals (things we will not be doing at least initially) include:
 * implementation of the traditional DNS related routines (gethostbyname, etc.)